daithioc95/MS1/README.md

 - W3Schools
   - Used to gather a theoretuical knowledge of elements and effects (in particular <button> element) https://www.w3schools.com/w3css/w3css_buttons.asp
-- W3 Validator
+- W3 HTML Validator
+  - Used throghout the project to ensure I was following best practices with HTML code.
+- Jigsaw CSS Validator
-  - Used throghout the project to ensure I was following best practices with my code.
+  - Used throghout the project to ensure I was following best practices with CSS code.

 ## Testing
 ### Browsers
 Tested and working consistently on the below browsers for desktop.